Sravan2804/PPE-kit-detection/README.md

 2. Training (in notebook or via script)

-Open ppe_detection.ipynb (in Jupyter or Google Colab), or call your training function in Python, for example:
+Open ppe_det.ipynb (in Jupyter or Google Colab), or call your training function in Python, for example:
 ```
 from ultralytics import YOLO